-The top of the cap and boundary batters were in good condition.
-The stormwater/leachate drains from the cap were clear and dry.
-The leachate pond was stagnant and at a low level, and was not discharging at the time of the inspection.
-Cattle were noted to be grazing the area on the edge of the cap.
-Signage and fencing was intact and permanent and the boundary fencing on the cap was in good condition.

-The transfer station was tidy and unoccupied at the time, with no windblown refuse observed.
+The top of the cap was clear and well grassed and the boundary batters were in good condition.
+The stormwater/leachate drains from the cap were clear and wet.
+The leachate pond was stagnant at a moderate level and was not discharging at the time of the inspection.
+Cattle were grazing the area on the edge of the cap.
+Signage and fencing was intact and permanent.
+The boundary fencing on the cap was in good condition.
+The transfer station was tidy and unoccupied at the time, with no windblown refuse.
 No odour or dust issues were noted.